Purpose of this policy

 Reporting fraud or corruption

 Any employee who has knowledge of a fraud or corruption incident, or has reason to suspect that a fraud or corruption has occurred, has an obligation to immediately report the matter.
-The matters can be reported generally, or as a complaint or a protected disclosure.
+The matters can be reported generally, or as a complaint or a public interest disclosure.

 Reporting/complaint avenues for employees

-Any employee who wishes to make a protected disclosure about the Department or any of its employees and/or officers should contact or report to:
+Any employee who wishes to make a public interest disclosure about the Department or any of its employees and/or officers should contact or report to the:

-the Department's Protected Disclosure Coordinator - Mr Jonathon Kaplan, Executive Director, Integrity and Assurance Division on (03) 9631 3650 or email
+Department's Public Interest Disclosure Coordinator - Mr Jonathon Kaplan, Executive Director, Integrity, Assurance and Executive Services Division on (03) 7022 0119 or email

 Level 1, North Tower